SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

 \subsection{Problem Definition}

-We follow the LLM-enhanced SBR paradigm.
-Specifically, we aim to generate explicit intents using LLMs for training sessions, and leverage them to guide the training of SBR models, thereby improving both recommendation accuracy and explainability.
-We focus on the three aforementioned challenges that remain insufficiently explored in prior work~\cite{LLM4SBR, lian2025egrec}: (C1) validating the intent quality, (C2) incorporating session-level multi-intents, and (C3) complementing LLM failures.
+We study LLM-based intent profiling in the context of SBR, where LLMs are used to generate explicit session-level intents to enhance conventional SBR models.
+Let $\mathbf{Z}_S = \mathrm{LLM}(\mathbf{X}_S)$ be the output from the LLM, which may take various forms such as profiles~\cite{RLMRec, ProfileRec}, personas~\cite{shi2025you, wang2022learning}, or intents~\cite{LLM4SBR, lian2025egrec}.
+These signals are then provided alongside the session:

+$\mathbf{Z}_S$ offers rich contextual information not directly observable from~$S$, thereby enhancing the learning of SBR models.
+Despite its promise, LLM-based profiling for SBR is limited by two aforementioned challenges that remain insufficiently explored in prior work~\cite{LLM4SBR, RLMRec, ProfileRec, LLMESR}: (C1) uninformative profiles caused by session context scarcity, and (C2) scalability issues in SBR training and inference.

-We propose \proposed, a two-stage framework for intent-aware SBR leveraging LLMs.
+We propose \proposed, a two-stage framework that enhances the SBR model with LLM-generated intents.
 In Stage 1, we generate session-level multiple intents by harnessing LLMs (\cref{sub:stage1}).
 In Stage 2, we integrate these intents into the SBR model to enhance recommendation performance (\cref{sub:stage2}).
 Finally, we describe the optimization process (\cref{sub:objective_function}).
+Figure~\ref{fig:method} shows an overview of \proposed.